marcinjahn/technology-notebook/src/docs/programming/angular/routing.md

 displayed, custom **Resolvers** can be used.

 ::: tip Provide
-Resolvers, like any service, needs to be `provided` somewhere.
+A resolver, like any service, needs to be `provided` somewhere.
 :::

 Here's an example of such a resolver: